 What is Amnesty doing to address climate change?

-Amnesty International’s work on climate change has included standing up for human rights in the Paris Agreement on climate change, contributing to stronger human rights standards on climate change, and supporting environmental groups as they put forward human rights arguments.
+Amnesty International’s work on climate change includes standing up for human rights in the Paris Agreement on climate change, contributing to stronger human rights standards on climate change, and supporting environmental groups as they put forward human rights arguments.

-Given the urgency of this issue, we will deepen our involvement by playing a galvanizing role for the human rights community as it shows how climate change is impacting people’s rights and how people are responding to the reality and the threat of climate change.
+Given the urgency of this issue, an important part of our role is to help galvanize the human rights community, by showing how climate change is impacting people’s rights and highlighting how people are mobilizing to respond to the reality and the threat of climate change.

-Amnesty will work with a variety of different groups in key countries to mount pressure against governments and corporations which are obstructing progress.
-Amnesty will support young people, but also Indigenous peoples, trade unions and affected communities, to demand a rapid and just transition to a zero-carbon economy that leaves no one behind.
-Litigation and the use of national and regional human rights mechanisms will be additional tools to keep up the pressure.
+Amnesty is working with a variety of different groups in key countries to mount pressure against governments and corporations which are obstructing progress.
+Amnesty is also supporting young people, Indigenous peoples, trade unions and affected communities, to demand a rapid and just transition to a zero-carbon economy that leaves no one behind.
+Litigation and the use of national and regional human rights mechanisms are additional tools to keep up the pressure.

-Amnesty International will build on its work in support of environmental defenders to specifically facilitate the work of those protecting land, food, communities and people against climate impacts, extraction and expansion of fossil fuels and deforestation.
-Defending the civic space for information, participation and mobilization will also contribute towards promoting more progressive climate policies.
+Amnesty International has built on its work supporting environmental defenders to facilitate the work of those protecting land, food, communities and people against climate impacts, extraction and expansion of fossil fuels and deforestation.
+Defending the civic space for information, participation and mobilization also contributes towards promoting more progressive climate policies.

 Amnesty is calling for governments to: